TIGFlow-GRPO: Trajectory Forecasting via Interaction-Aware Flow Matching and Reward-Guided Optimization: Introduction

 \section{Introduction}

-Human trajectory forecasting is a fundamental problem in multimedia perception and spatio-temporal data mining ~\cite{mangalam2021goals,hetzel2024reliable}.
+Human trajectory forecasting is a fundamental problem in multimedia perception and spatio-temporal data mining~\cite{mangalam2021goals,hetzel2024reliable}.
 It supports applications such as autonomous driving, intelligent video surveillance, and human-robot interaction by providing predictive motion context.
-In dense and visually complex scenes, the task is to predict future pedestrian trajectories from observed motion histories while ensuring that the predicted paths are socially acceptable and physically feasible ~\cite{gupta2018social,salzmann2020trajectron++}.
-This problem differs from conventional time-series forecasting because human motion is strongly influenced by uncertain intention, limited visual perception, nearby pedestrians, and surrounding scene geometry.
-Pedestrians continuously adjust their speed and direction in response to these factors, which makes future motion inherently multimodal ~\cite{xu2022socialvae,bae2023eigentrajectory,gu2022stochastic}.
-Given the same observation history, several futures may be statistically plausible, although only some of them align well with real-world social norms and physical constraints.
+In dense and visually complex scenes, the task is to predict future pedestrian trajectories from observed motion histories while ensuring that the predicted paths are socially acceptable and physically feasible~\cite{gupta2018social,salzmann2020trajectron++}.
+This problem differs from conventional time-series forecasting because human motion is shaped by uncertain intentions, limited visual perception, nearby pedestrians, and the geometry of the surrounding scene.
+Consequently, future motion is inherently multimodal~\cite{xu2022socialvae,bae2023eigentrajectory,gu2022stochastic}: given the same observation history, multiple futures may be statistically plausible, although only a subset of them are compatible with real-world social norms and physical constraints.